HolmesCountyOhana211/Airtable-Ruby-Proxy/README.md

 # Airtable API proxy demo

-This demo sets up a simple API proxy that returns all records from Art Gallery template example and allows anyone on the internet to toggle whether a particular artist is on display.
+This demo sets up a simple API proxy that displays records from an AirTable Open Referral formatted Base.

-In this demo, clicking anywhere on the artist row toggles "On Display?" checkbox in the base.
-You can [play with a live demo on heroku](https://l.airtable.com/art_gallery_proxy_demo).

 This set up is useful if you'd like to provide read or write access to Airtable data w/o exposing your API key, adding your own caching layer